Easycode05/Hackbio/Stage_2.md

 *rs115545701*
 - This variant has been associated with Cystic fibrosis but they have conflicting interpretation of its pathogenicity, hence it is likely benign.
-- The variant is present in the father but absent in the child - No inheritance seen in child
+- The variant is present in the father but absent in the child - No inheritance seen in child.
-- ClinVar Classification, Review status - 1 star
+- ClinVar Classification, Review status - 1 star.
-- T=0.0005542 (776/1400248, GnomAD_exomes)
+- T=0.0005542 (776/1400248, GnomAD_exomes).

 <img width="747" height="359" alt="rs115545701" src="https://github.com/user-attachments/assets/0ab70c2c-6f28-4167-8b45-958ecf3dc5c7" />